06 Feb Assessing the Privacy and Ethical Impacts of new technologies: the RAMSES project case study

 In comparison to the Privacy Impact Assessment, the Ethics Impact Assessment’s scope is broader, examining ethical values and concepts, including non-discrimination, dignity, accountability, autonomy and equality.

 Why an Ethics Impact Assessment?

-An Ethics Impact Assessment is intended to augment the positive impacts of the developed service or product and to minimise any negative externalities the use of the technology may have.
+An Ethics Impact Assessment is intended to augment the positive impacts of the developed service or product and to minimise any negative impacts the use of the technology may produce.
 It is appropriate to apply in cases where sensitive information will be used (e.g. information relating to health, ethnic and gender background, sexual orientation, religious or political beliefs) or where a product, service or technology are applied in a field of considerable importance to the life of an individual (e.g. law enforcement investigations, credit or loan rating, hiring decisions, educational assessments).

 Contact our Team for more information on Privacy and Ethics Impact Assessments